 Increase coordination internally and with third parties.

-“The events of January 6th are prompting companies to reexamine their political activity, with many still addressing the fallout from that day,” said Paul Washington, report co-author and Executive Director of The Conference Board ESG Center.
+“The events of January 6th are prompting companies to reexamine their political activity, with many still addressing the fallout from that day,” said Paul Washington, report co-author and Executive Director of The Conference Board Governance & Sustainability Center.
 “As our new report explains, it’s critical for boards to ensure that they have a full picture of their company’s political activity and that their efforts are broadly consistent, not only with each other, but also with the firm’s key business objectives and values.”

 Enhance governance and reassess the company’s role in the political arena.